Fyodor Dostoevsky: Back in Russia (1871–1875)

 In March 1874, Dostoevsky left The Citizen because of the stressful work and interference from the Russian bureaucracy.
 In his fifteen months with The Citizen, he had been taken to court twice: on 11 June 1873 for citing the words of Prince Meshchersky without permission, and again on 23 March 1874.
 Dostoevsky offered to sell a new novel he had not yet begun to write to The Russian Messenger, but the magazine refused.
-Nikolay Nekrasov suggested that he publish A Writer's Diary in Notes of the Fatherland; he would receive 250 rubles for each printer's sheet – 100 more than the text's publication in The Russian Messenger would have earned.
+Nikolay Nekrasov then suggested that he publish in another periodical, Notes of the Fatherland, which offered Dostoevsky 250 rubles for each printer's sheet – 100 more than he would have earned with The Russian Messenger.
 Dostoevsky accepted.

-As his health began to decline, he consulted several doctors in St Petersburg and was advised to take a cure outside Russia.
-Around July, he reached Ems and consulted a physician, who diagnosed him with acute catarrh.
-During his stay he began The Adolescent.
-He returned to Saint Petersburg in late July.
+That year, his health began to decline.
+Dostoevsky consulted several doctors in Saint Petersburg and was advised to take a cure outside Russia.
+In July, he travelled to Bad Ems, where a physician diagnosed him with acute catarrh.
+During his stay there, he began writing The Adolescent, and he returned to Saint Petersburg in late July.
 Anna proposed that they spend the winter in Staraya Russa to allow Dostoevsky to rest, although doctors had suggested a second visit to Ems because his health had previously improved there.

-On 10 August 1875 his son Alexey was born in Staraya Russa, and in mid-September the family returned to Saint Petersburg.
+On 10 August 1875, his son Alexey was born in Staraya Russa, and in mid-September the family returned to Saint Petersburg.
 Dostoevsky finished The Adolescent at the end of 1875, although passages of it had been serialised in Notes of the Fatherland since January.
 The Adolescent chronicles the life of Arkady Dolgoruky, the illegitimate child of the landowner Versilov and a peasant mother.
 It deals primarily with the relationship between father and son, which became a frequent theme in Dostoevsky's subsequent works.